 Not necessarily.
 Part of the criteria for being accepted to train with a guide dog is being able to demonstrate that you can (and do) travel independently and safely in your home area and that you can apply problem-solving techniques if you get lost or disorientated.

-For many people, learning to use a long cane or having other mobility training can be very useful in building confidence to travel independently and learning to solve problems.
-It also demonstrates a deep working knowledge of your home area and routes that you would need to cover with the guide dog.
+For many people, learning to use a long cane or having other mobility training can be very useful in building your confidence to travel independently and learning to solve problems.
+It also helps to show a good understanding of your home area and routes that you would need to cover with the guide dog.